frankois944/kmp-mvvm-exploration/README.md

 I'm trying to find a good solution for using the MVVM pattern with the KMP ViewModel on SwiftUI/UIKit.

+> [!IMPORTANT]
+> This project is not a guide nor a guideline, just a direction about using KMP with iOS.
+>
+> Take it the way you want; it's more than a proof of concept than a real project.

 It's not that simple, I've been working on it for some time, and with the advancement of KMP, it sounds easier, but not so much :)

 The KMP ViewModel approach on [Android is fully supported](https://developer.android.com/topic/libraries/architecture/viewmodel), using Kotlin multiplatform or not, it's the same implementation.